It may have been cold today, yet I have proof that the sun was still around, even if it didn’t warm us up.

 Because it alway brings the “Anti Mummy Bloggers” sliding out from the woodwork, joining forces, it quite obviously give them a means of conversation, therefore meaning that in actual fact, “Mummy bloggers” are doing what they do best… creating hot topics of conversation therefore giving social media a good old push in the right direction!

 “Mummy bloggers” are a bit like Marmite, you either love um or you hate um!

 Personally, I think we are pretty awesome #mummybloggersareawesome 🙂

 Amy-Leigh is my sisters little one, born 10 weeks after my Harley, she will be 2-years-old next month!
 A right little character is our little Amy-Leigh, she’s also a pretty messy one too!It’s obviously double as messy when my little monster “Harley” meets up with cousin “Amy-Leigh” I’m pretty sure, (No, certain) that I’ll catch a 366 image for that, in the not to near future!

-Random musings from a Highland mother
+Random musings from a Highland parent doing their best